thojmr/PregnancyPlus/README.md

 ## Some TODO items that may or mat not be implemented in the future (depending on interest)
 -  Make accessories move along with the belly to prevent clipping
 -  Fix clothing flattening at the largest belly sizes (Has been improved already)
--  There are certain clothing items that do not work in the current state
+-  There are certain clothing items that do not work in the current state.
+Specifically any mesh marked as isReadonly = true will not be editable.